graded-cs-resources/IB-Computer-Science-Notes/unit2/05_System_Design_Introduction.md

         3. The code will be written in Dart and HTML and based on already-existing code.
         4. The names used in the problem generator word problems will come from a wide variety of cultures and will be both male and female.

-        which of these were *functional* and which were *non-functional* requirements?
+        Which of these were *functional* and which were *non-functional* requirements?

     4. What are some steps Mr. Griswold and his team might have gone through in the initial research stage before writing the book?